Cecil0o0/keepsy/rfcs/accepted/0003-lexical-analysis.md

 We breakdown the lexical analysis into three parts:
 - A `tokenizer` module is responsible for lexical tokenization, which exports a functionality to process a string to scan in one pass and then give back an evaluations of tokens based on the `evaluator` module.
-- A `evaluator` module is doing evaluating in the post-scan stage, which exports a functionality for recognizing and categorizing the lexemes into tokens that consists of a specific type name and an optional value.
+- A `evaluator` module is doing evaluating in the post-scan stage, which exports a functionality for recognizing and categorizing the lexemes into tokens that consists of a required category name and an optional value.
 - A `lexer` module as facade module is a combination of the `tokenizer` and `evaluator` modules, which exports a functionality for lexical analysis, and then re-export a `lex` function.

+The basic concepts include loop block for every character and Finite-State-Machine struct for every lexeme.
+For more simplicity, I choose the Determine-Finite-Automata to implement finite char-based state transition rather than Non-Determine-Finite-Automata.
+First of the scan function, I will initialize all the DFA structs to stand by.

-## Unresolved Questions and Bikeshedding
+## Unresolved Questions

 Unresolved Questions:
 - Is it necessary to lex all SQL syntax for a data storage software?
 It is a very large amount of work.